yiisoft/yii2/docs/guide/view.md

 ### Registering CSS

 You can register CSS using `registerCss` or `registerCssFile`.
 Former is for outputting code in `<style>` tags directly to the page which is not recommended in most cases (but still valid).
-Later is for registering CSS file.
+Latter is for registering CSS file.
 In Yii it's much better to [use asset manager](assets.md) to deal with these since it provides extra features so `registerCssFile` is manly useful for external CSS files.